About Martin Rushwaya - Pindula, Local Knowledge

 |+

-''' Martin Rushwaya''' is the current permanent secretary in the [[Ministry of Defence]].
-He was appointed by [[Robert Mugabe]] in '''2013'''.
-He is also co-chairman of the Zimbabwe-Mozambique Joint Permanent Commission on Defence and Security (JPCDS).
-He was retained in the position by [[Emmerson Mnangagwa]] in '''September 2018'''.
+''' Martin Rushwaya''' is the current secretary in the [[of ]].
+He was appointed by [[]] in ''''''.
+He co-chairman of the Zimbabwe-Mozambique Joint Permanent Commission on Defence and Security (JPCDS).
+He was retained in the position by [[Emmerson Mnangagwa]] in '''September 2018''' .

 ==Personal Details==